Ebola: Profile of a dreaded killer

 - Treatment -

-The world's worst Ebola outbreak started in December 2013 in southern Guinea before spreading to neighbouring west African countries Liberia and Sierra Leone.
+The worst-ever Ebola outbreak began in December 2013 in southern Guinea before spreading to two neighbouring West African countries, Liberia and Sierra Leone.

 That outbreak killed more than 11,300 people out of nearly 29,000 registered cases, according to WHO estimates.